HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 - **IPC08.1 - Public Chat**

-	Add a Page to allow for exchange text messages between all online users (a public chat room)
+	Add a Page/View to allow all online users to exchange text messages (i.e., a public chat room).

 - **IPC08.2 - Private Chat**

-	Users should be able to create private chat rooms.
-They should invite other users (by using their email)
+	Users should now be able to create private chat rooms.
+They should invite other users (by using their email).

 - **IPC08.3 - Full Chat**

- 	Users should be able to post Images and make mentions of users (they should receive an email if they are not online)
+	Users should be able to post Images and make mentions of other users (they should receive a notification email if they are not online).

 ## 5.3 Lang